capoony/Chapter7-InvPopGenomics/README.md

             >${WD}/data/DEST_${INVERSION}.sync
 done
 ```
-> For each of the two inversions, we are now calculating the median frequency of the inversion specific alleles across all diagnostic markers for each population to obtain an estimate of the corresponding inversion frequency.
-First, we obtain the names of all samples in the VCF file in the correct order and then output the estimated inversion frequencies as a tab-delimted file.
+> For each population and for each of the two inversions, we now calculate the median frequency of the inversion-specific alleles across all diagnostic markers to obtain an estimate of the corresponding inversion frequency with a custom Python script.
+Before that, we need to obtain the names of all samples in the VCF file in the correct order and then output the estimated inversion frequencies as a tab-delimted file.

 ```bash
 ### get the names of all samples in the VCF file and store as an array